- A Case of Crimes against humanity

 “The marsh is our gold,” said one resident.
 “We would starve to death if we moved away from the lake.
 There are no factories here to employ us.
 We live on floods.”

 Bande said that “a proper balancing and understanding” was needed.
 “The idea of forcing people out of these areas, without understanding that they depend on them for survival, is retrogressive,” he said.

 “One should remember that the people of Egypt have thrived on the flooding of the river Nile.
 The people of Nyachikadza have demonstrated that it is possible to harness the power of flooding to their advantage.”

 The 1997 floods caused significant damage to infrastructure.
-The Bangula-Chiromo railway line was damaged and the bridge at Chiromo rendered useless.
+The Bangula-Chiromo railway line was damaged, and the bridge at Chiromo was rendered useless.

 Between 1966 and 1989, there was an agricultural research project at Usiyani Village, not far from the confluence of Ruo and Shire, near Fatima.
 The scheme used water from Ruo for irrigation.
 Trees and reeds protected the water channels.

 When the scheme ended in 1989, the project was vandalised.
-Trees were cut down and the land was exposed to the speeding waters of the Ruo.
+People cut down trees, and the land was exposed to the speeding waters of the Ruo.

 Chikwawa and Nsanje

 Nsanje, the southernmost district of Malawi, covers an area of 1 900 sq. km with a population of 195 000, according to the 2018 census.